syamkerai/skip2/README.md

-Project tital
+Project title

- moringa prep independant project 2.
+ moringa prep independent project 2.

 Author syam kerai

-Motivation I was curious how the diffrent webpages adapt with diffren devices and how diffrent kind of computing markdown and mark up languages work.

 Tech/framework used

 Atom editor Google chrome

-Features i have intergrated diffrent view ports into the css to acommodate with all kind of diffrent view ports.
+Features

+A game of basic pingpong
 How to use?

-anitas webpage for a resturant.
+The user has to write a number and follow the instruction rules.

 MIT License

 Copyright (c) [2017] [syam kerai]